SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/02-entity-structure.md

 ```

 :::info

-Array datatype is supported for PostgreSQL, you can define a vector of any types that are already supported by SeaORM in the model.
-Keep in mind that you need to enable the `postgres-array` feature and this is a Postgres only feature.
+Array datatype is a Postgres-only feature.
+You can define a vector of types that are already supported by SeaORM.
 :::

 ```rust